Are you completely yourself in some rooms, and someone else entirely in others?

 That split is what causes the brain fog, the lost train of thought, the racing heart, the shortness of breath.

 These are focus issues.
-And focus is a muscle you can strengthen.
+And focus is a muscle we can strengthen.

 If you're here, you're probably mid-career with deep expertise.
 You're empathetic.
 Detail-oriented.
 Conscientious.
 These are strengths — they make you excellent at your work.